shevek/jdiagnostics/README.md

 	https://github.com/cobertura/cobertura/issues/122
 and now I have to debug a Hive/JDO issue, which may involve writing some more queries.

+Nowadays it is increasingly used as the first-solution in test suites both for class linkage issues and for its ability to do self-diagnosing reflection.

 There will no doubt be others, as this code is now standard for all applications I am involved in, but whether this README gets updated